datacarpentry/2015-04-23-stanford/sql-ecology/sql.md

 * Relational databases store data in tables with fields (columns) and records (rows)
 * The data is not in any particular order
-* Data in tables has types and all values in a field have the same type ([list of data types](#datatypes))
+* Data in tables have types and all values in a field have the same type ([list of data types](#datatypes))
 * Every row-column combination contains a single *atomic* value, i.e., not containing parts we might want to work with separately.